 E-mail: email@example.com.
 Our goal is same-day response.
 Please include case name and number in the email subject line, and show a copy sent simultaneously to all counsel.
 Find lawyers' e-mail addresses at the Utah Bar or Lawyers.com or using the Mailing Info For a Case Utility in CM/ECF.

 We do our best to cover the phone from 8:30 a.m. to 4:30 p.m. but may be in court.
 All counsel should conference together before calling the court.
 Please help us avoid ex parte contact.

 351 South West Temple, Room 10.220, Salt Lake City, UT 84101

 Copies of correspondence between counsel should not be sent to the court.

-Our regular courtroom in Salt Lake City is 7.300 on the northwest corner of the seventh floor.
+Our regular courtroom in Salt Lake City is 7.200 on the southwest corner of the seventh floor.
 Our regular courtroom in St. George is 2B on the west end of the second floor.
 Be sure to check the daily court calendar because we sometimes trade courtrooms.